nordic-institute/harmony-common/doc/harmony-ap_installation_guide.md

 - creates MySQL database schema `harmony_ap` and populates it with needed metadata;
 - loads initial configuration into database;
 - generates self-signed certificates for content encryption and transport encryption;
-- configures One-Way SSL between two Access Points;
+- creates initial configuration for One-Way SSL between two Access Points;
+  - sharing and importing certificates must be handled manually after the installation;
 - installs the `harmony-ap` systemd service but does not enable or start it.

 ### 2.10 Location of Configuration and Generated Passwords